THE BRAND MIX

-The Brand Mix is very much aware of the obligations to which its accommodation, catering, and retail partners must adhere gathering, storing, and using customer information.
+The Brand Mix is very much aware of the obligations to which its accommodation, catering, and retail partners must adhere when gathering, storing, and using customer information.
 We have been consistently ahead of the evolving requirements for privacy and security in terms of the financial and personal data of the guest / purchaser.

-We have long made available and recommended the use of the short form version of the room or voucher booking engine payment interface when collecting customer data.
+We have long made available, and recommended the use of, the short form version of the room or voucher booking engine payment interface when collecting customer data.
 This limits the information to First Name, Last Name, Email Address, Phone Number, and Country of Residence.

-We do not use customer data directly – it is not ours to use, but that of our hotel, catering and retail partners.
+We do not use customer data directly – it is not ours to use, but that of our hotel, catering, and retail partners.
 We simply act to collect the minimum amount of information possible to support a transaction and pass that information on securely.

 Credit Card Information

 Booking engines and voucher engines use SSL certificates to ensure that all data transferred between the web browser and the web server is secure.
-This is visible to the booker via the green secure padlock in the address bar of the browser when guests are making a booking or purchasing a voucher.
+This is visible to the booker via the secure padlock in the address bar of the browser when guests are making a booking or purchasing a voucher.